-Christmas Home Tour 2018 -Black and White Scandinavian design with a little boho.
+Scandinavian Christmas Decor Ideas Home Tour 2018 -Black and White Scandinavian design with a little boho.
 Lots of natural elements, cozy texture and Christmas twinkle lights.

-I’m so excited to be sharing my home all decorated for Christmas today with the Seasonal Simplicity Tour hosted by Krista at The Happy Housie.
+I’m so excited to be sharing my home all decorated in Scandinavian Christmas decor ideas today with the Seasonal Simplicity Tour hosted by Krista at The Happy Housie.

 If you’re coming from the Happy Happy Nestor welcome.
 Isn’t Janine’s home beautiful, and there’s so much inspiration.